Continuing Education

 What is PSNet Continuing Education?

 Each WebM&M Spotlight Case and Commentary is certified for the AMA PRA Category 1™ and Maintenance of Certification (MOC) through the American Board of Internal Medicine by the Office of Continuing Medical Education (OCME) at UCD, Health.
+Additionally, PSNet offers WebM&M Cases and Commentaries certified for Continuing Pharmacy credit through the Accreditation Council for Pharmacy Education.

 Learn more about how to earn credit from UCD